 If there is any doubt about the level at which behaviour needs to be addressed, LADO advice will be taken.

 Child on child Policy.

-Additional areas for consideration can be found in KCSiE Part 5 HSCP are currently working on a child-on-child protocol and once this is published the policy will be updated to take account of any relevant additions.
+Additional areas for consideration can be found in KCSiE Part 5 published the policy will be updated to take account of any relevant additions.